shelleywong/CSCI211-Course-Materials/CURE-E/finalProject.md

 Create a visual that can help represent your work and aid you during your presentation.
 Your visual can be similar to a [research poster](https://guides.nyu.edu/posters), but simpler and smaller (fewer words and sections).
 When you are thinking about what to include on your visual, you should consider the following questions:<br>

 * What is the most important/interesting/astounding finding from my project?
 * How can I visually share my research with the audience?
-Should I use charts, graphs, photos, images?
+Should I use charts, graphs, photos, images, key pieces of data, or something else?
 * What kind of information can I convey during my presentation that will complement my poster?<br>

 Some other things that make for a good poster (or any academic presentation visual):